Enter your zip to

 Stand-up Shower Dimensions

 The most common dimensions for a freestanding shower are 36 inches by 60 inches.
 Smaller freestanding shower dimensions are typically 36 inches by 36 inches, which is best for smaller bathrooms or when adding a shower to a half bath.
-42 inches by 42 inches is also a popular mid-size freestanding shower option.
+For a mid-size freestanding shower, 42 inches by 42 inches is a popular option.

 stand up shower dimensions

-Keep in mind that what size shower you need can vary widely depending upon the size of your bathroom and how much space you want to use.
-Many homeowners choose to go with the existing footprint of their shower when remodeling, so your stand-up shower dimensions will rely on the previous size.
+Keep in mind that the shower size you need can vary widely depending upon the size of your bathroom and how much space you want to use.
+Many homeowners choose to go with the existing footprint of their shower when going through a bathroom remodel, so your stand-up shower dimensions will rely on the previous size.

 Shower/tub Combo Dimensions